Passive House design strategies are in high demand across the nation

 For the early builders, their best practice became common practice and then code, which resulted in safe, reliable, and affordable housing across North America.

 Today builders are facing a new and daunting challenge: how to modify homebuilding practice in response to the changing climate.
 While the transportation and manufacturing sectors have already made significant improvements in energy efficiency, North American buildings have not, still accounting for 50 percent of all energy used.
+This is one of the reasons why Loft conversions South West London have become popular options for home owners.

 If we accept that human activity contributes to climate change and that too often that change is destructive, then we must also accept that the way we currently build homes contributes to degrading the environment.